Zarkana/RedFin/README.md

 5. I decided to create two helper methods (getWebElement, getWebElements) in the BasePage to help with getting IWebElements it helps with dealing with stale elements
 6. I used "Thread.Sleep(1000)" a few times to deal with some stale element exceptions, I realize there is a more elegant way of handling this, but in the interest of time I decided to just do what worked consistently and will pursue more elegant solutions utilizing explicit waits in the future
 7. In cases where beds or baths were not provided in the listing I simply let it pass since the filter _should_ be allowing those results through
+8. I created a custom method to handle the custom select menus on Redfin called Flyouts, I probably could have used some JavaScript to change the display style of the hidden selects and interact with them directly but I ended up assuming that the test should follow the path that users would likely traverse and so I created the SelectFromFlyOut() method in my BasePage class so I could reuse the functionality